A One-Dimensional Discrete Boltzmann Method for Multidimensional Compressible Flows

 Furthermore, the Chapman--Enskog multiscale analysis demonstrates that the Euler equations can be recovered in the continuum limit if the first five elements of $\Psi$ and ${\Psi}_i$ are satisfied in Eq. (\ref{feq_i}).
 Specifically, the Euler equations read

-where $p = \rho T$ denotes the pressure, and $\textbf{I}$ is an identity matrix.
+where $p = \rho T$ denotes the pressure, and $\boldsymbol{I}$ is an identity matrix.

-At the Euler level, the 1D, 2D, and 3D models require five, nine, and fourteen discrete velocities, respectively \citep{LinCD2022AAS, LinCD2023CPB, GuoQH2025POF}.
+At the Euler level, the 1D, 2D, and 3D models require five, nine, and fourteen discrete velocities, respectively \cite{LinCD2022AAS, LinCD2023CPB}.
 The motivation of this study is to demonstrate the idea that a 1D model is capable of simulating not only 1D physical systems but also 2D or 3D ones.
-For this sake, we adopt the discrete velocity model D1V5, as illustrated in Fig. \ref{Fig01}.
-The spatial derivatives are discretized using a second-order non-oscillatory, parameter-free dissipative scheme \citep{ZhangHX1991AAM}, while the temporal evolution is integrated with a first-order forward Euler scheme.
+For this sake, we construct the discrete velocity model D1V5 incorporating additional degrees of freedom, as illustrated in Fig. \ref{Fig01}.
+The discrete parameter sets are given by

+The spatial derivatives are discretized using a second-order non-oscillatory, parameter-free dissipative scheme \cite{ZhangHX1991AAM}, while the temporal evolution is integrated with a first-order forward Euler scheme.

 Let us introduce the flowchart of the 1D DBM applied to a 3D fluid system, as shown in Fig. \ref{Fig02}.
-At the initial time, the physical field is specified by the density $\rho_0$, flow velocity $\mathbf{u}_0=(u_{x0},u_{y0},u_{z0})$, and temperature $T_0$.
+At the initial time, the physical field is specified by the density $\rho_0$, flow velocity $\boldsymbol{u}_0=(u_{x0},u_{y0},u_{z0})$, and temperature $T_0$.
 These quantities serve as the initial input to the flowchart's initialization module.
 The evolution proceeds through three sequential steps as follows.

 \textbf{Step 1:} Evolution in the $x$ direction (${{f}_{i}}\xrightarrow{x}f_{i}^{*}$)